ED & Men’s Health

 Whether ED is a result of aging or disease, such as diabetes, the overall effect of ESWT are the same.
 While a full treatment protocol of 8 sessions is highly recommended for optimal success, some clients have seen results after only 2 sessions.

 During your treatment ESWT is applied to different points along the body of the penis.
 ESWT can cause cellular change in the targeted tissue without damaging the surrounding tissues.
+More specifically, it can improve blood flow to the penis by dissolving plaque build-up, stimulate the growth of new blood vessels and activate stem cells and growth factors.
 Treatments are relatively pain-free, non-invasive, short in duration and produce long-term results.

 ESWT for Induratio Penis Plastica (IPP)